 For us living (food) self sufficient fits into our values and vision.
 Sustainability, renewability, independency and love and good care for living beings.
-It also fits into our wish to incorporate permaculture in all aspects of our life.
+It also fits into our aim to incorporate permaculture in all aspects of our life.

 The different area's where we are pretty self reliant:

-All year round fresh vegetables
+- All year round fresh vegetables

-Dried, frozen, fermented & potted vegetables & fruits
+- Dried, frozen, fermented & potted vegetables & fruits

-Herbs (kitchen herbs and herbal teas)
+- Herbs (kitchen herbs and herbal teas, tinctures, syrups & remedies)

-Syrups (elderflower, berries, rosebuds)
+- Syrups (elderflower, berries, rosebuds)

-Jams & compotes (from several fruits)
+- Jams & compotes (from several fruits)

-Wines (dandelion, elderflower, cherry, plum and elderberry)
+- Wines (dandelion, elderflower, cherry, plum and elderberry)

-kombucha & water kefir
+- kombucha & water kefir

-Meat (rabbits, chickens, snails and wild animals)
+- Meat (rabbits, chickens, snails and wild animals)

-Firewood (we cook on fire)
+- Firewood (we cook on fire)

-Animal food (hay and dried vegetables, corn)
+- Animal food (hay and dried vegetables, corn)